Wolverhampton Wanderers v Newcastle United

 TEAM NEWS

-Wolves will continue to monitor full-back Rayan Ait-Nouri, who missed the win at Southampton with concussion.
+Wolves can call upon full-back Rayan Ait-Nouri, who missed the win at Southampton with concussion.

 Jonny, Pedro Neto and Yerson Mosquera are long-term absentees, with the latter not likely to return until 2022 after suffering a serious hamstring injury on his debut on 22 September.